Spontoon Island

 Some native Spontoonies, by personal taste or by job situation, may wear more fashionable 'Euro'-style clothes.
 This could include formal suits, summer-weight suits or informal clothes (air conditioning is very hard to find), 'tropical whites', or a job-based uniform (such as a Constable or Customs Inspector).

 Most Spontoonies are comfortable with more than one daily costume, and most take great care with their appearance to each other and outsiders.
 There is a fair amount of 'solidarity' in offering to brush that stray flower petal off of your neighbor's shoulder, offering a hair brushing, and adjusting a lei or a necklace.
-Clothing or cloth can be a gift to casual aquaintance, though there seems to be some standard protocol for graceful returns or alterations, which I have not figured out yet....
+Clothing or cloth can be a gift to casual acquaintance, though there seems to be some standard protocol for graceful returns or alterations, which I have not figured out yet....

 Spontoonies can also dress for "Custom".
-In fact, many of them enjoy this form of performace art and treat it as an elaborate co-operative sporting event or masquerade.
+In fact, many of them enjoy this form of performance art and treat it as an elaborate co-operative sporting event or masquerade.
 During tourist season, a large number of the native Spontoonies create a Polynesian fantasy version of Spontoon society, complete with assigned role-play and esoteric costumes.
-Some of these entertainments are improvised street theater in tourist areas, some are formal stage shows (dances & ceremonies) at tourist hotels, some performances are held at newly constructed 'temples' and 'eldrich ruins' (for discovery by tour parties led by daring guides), and some are role-play versions of daily life in fictional Polynesian Spontoonie villages (where guided tour groups are allowed to visit).
+Some of these entertainments are improvised street theater in tourist areas, some are formal stage shows (dances & ceremonies) at tourist hotels, some performances are held at newly constructed 'temples' and 'eldritch ruins' (for discovery by tour parties led by daring guides), and some are role-play versions of daily life in fictional Polynesian Spontoonie villages (where guided tour groups are allowed to visit).
 After 50 years of development, there are many traditional roles, with costumes to go with the role.
 A Spontoonie 'Custom' player might live their role (in costume) for a week or two out of a tourist season month, and then maybe work on their regular job for a couple of weeks.
-Most of the elaborate Polynesian Eclectic costumes (such as you might see on South Island near the big resort hotels) would not be Authentic Polynesian or Authentic Spontoonie, but they are likely to be Athentic 'Spontoon Custom'.
+Most of the elaborate Polynesian Eclectic costumes (such as you might see on South Island near the big resort hotels) would not be Authentic Polynesian or Authentic Spontoonie, but they are likely to be Authentic 'Spontoon Custom'.
 But don't get flippant with that grinning older lady with the tidy grass skirt and cape flouncing down the hotel stairs: She might really be one of the Althing Priestesses -- in uniform.

 15 June 2006